The Crazy, Unbelievable Alabama Senate Race Careens To An End

 A win by Democratic nominee Doug Jones in Alabama — a state that Trump won by almost 30 points just last year — once looked unthinkable.
 Then, a Moore victory, after multiple women came forward to accuse him of sexual impropriety against them when they were teenagers, similarly seemed impossible.

 Polls in the race have been all over the place, with turnout in a special election during the year-end holiday season hard to measure.
-And add in the latest dose of uncertainty which is nearly impossible to measure or predict: trying to guess whether Republicans will stay home or if enough African-American voters will go to the polls to help Jones.
+And add in the latest dose of uncertainty, which is nearly impossible to measure or predict: whether Republicans will stay home or if enough African-American voters will go to the polls to help Jones.

 It's anyone's best guess how this wild ride will end for a seat that's important as Republicans try to pass a tax overhaul and other GOP priorities in a closely-divided Senate with the 2018 midterms less than a year away.